nswarm/protox/README.md

 ### Configuration

-`config.json` defines how the protox renderer contexts are filled with data.
+`config.{json,yaml}` defines how the `protox` renderer contexts are filled with data.
 The best source for information on what each field does is the [renderer_config.rs](https://github.com/nswarm/protox/blob/main/generator/src/renderer/renderer_config.rs).

 ### Data Context